sarahmprz/timetravellingmaps/timetravelling_with_maps_the_tutorial.md

 [Download the CSV list](https://raw.githubusercontent.com/sarahmprz/timetravellingmaps/master/vanconfidential.csv)

-You can create your own list from other data you find more interesting or useful.
+You can also create your own list from other data you find more interesting or useful.
 It can be people, events, buildings, businesses, whatevs.
 Good data in = good map out.

 Make sure to include latitude and longitude columns and save it as a csv.